 As international students, finding housing in a new country may seem hard.
-Off Campus Student Services is here to help guide you through the process.
-Download or print our International Student brochure to take with you or share with friends who are searching for apartments.
+Off Campus Housing and Support Services is here to help guide you through the process.
+Review our ‘Get Started’ page, watch our off campus video series, and download our International Student Apartment Guide.

 - How long do you want to stay?
 Most leases in Boston are for 12 months.
-You cannot leave the apartment without paying every month’s rent, or finding someone to sublet your room.
+You cannot leave the apartment without paying every month’s rent, or by obtaining permission from your landlord to find someone to sublet your room.

-- Where in Boston do you want to live?
+- What neighborhood within Boston?
 Learn more about Boston’s neighborhoods.
-Most students live within 1.5 miles of campus.
+Most students live within 2 miles of campus.

 - How much do you want to spend?
-See the average monthly rental costs by neighborhood and additional costs to expect here.
+See the average monthly rental costs by neighborhood and additional monthly costs here.